 Types of Brakes By Land, Sea & Air

-As auto repair technicians, we talk about car brakes and truck brakes all the day long.
+As auto repair technicians that have experience on brake repair Chico, we talk about car brakes and truck brakes all the day long.
 Fix brakes this, brake repair that, who’s the best brake tech in the shop... it’s like it’s all we ever talk about.
 We’re almost sick of it, which got us to thinking... let’s talk about something else for once!
 So today we’re gonna talk about brakes, but for other vehicles!
 How does a plane brake?
 Do boats have brakes?
-Can a fish brake?
 All important and critical questions we intend to address here today.
-First though, let’s go over auto brakes again real quick:
+First though, let’s go over auto brakes again, real quick:

 There are two main kinds of braking systems in modern vehicles: